tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

 - **`native-tls-vendored`**.
 If using [reqwest], activate the `vendored` option in the [native-tls] crate, causing OpenSSL to be vendored.
-This can be useful when cross-compiling or building static binaries, but is discouraged because that means that the resulting binaries won't benefit from security fixes to system TLS libraries.
+This can be useful when cross-compiling or building static binaries, but is discouraged because that means that the resulting binaries won’t benefit from security fixes to system TLS libraries.

 [curl]: https://docs.rs/curl/